-The first mention of the church of St. Michael in Llanfihangel y Creuddyn come from documents from the mid-13th century.
-It was expanded in the fourteenth and fifteenth centuries.
-The renovation was carried out in 1870-1874, unfortunately all portals and windows were replaced, and the new porch and sacristy were added.
+The first records of the church of St. Michael in Llanfihangel y Creuddyn come from documents from the mid-thirteenth century.
+It was expanded in the 15th century, when a massive tower was erected.
+The early modern renovation was carried out in the years 1870-1874, but unfortunately all portals and windows were replaced, and a porch and sacristy were added than.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.

 Website coflein.gov.uk, St Michael’s church, Llanfihangel y Creuddyn.